jzbontar/ref/README.md

 ref
 ===
-Ref is a super light-weight command-line open source reference manager.
+Ref is a lightweight command-line reference manager.
 It is built on python and vim.

 All information is on <a href="http://jzbontar.github.io/ref/">the website</a>.